User Guide Cancel

 Cineware effect

-The integration of CineRender, which is based on the Cinema 4D render engine, enables rendering of layers based on Cinema 4D files directly in After Effects.
-The Cineware effect lets you control the render settings, and provides some control over the render quality-speed tradeoff.
+The integration of CineRender, which is based on the Cinema 4D render engine, enables the rendering of layers based on Cinema 4D files directly in After Effects.
+The Cineware effect lets you control the render settings and provides some control over the render quality-speed tradeoff.
 You can also specify cameras, passes, or C4D layers used for a render.
 The Cineware effect is automatically applied when you create a layer based on C4D footage on the composition.
 Each Cinema 4D layer has its own render and display settings.

 Synchronize Layer

-When adding multiple instances of a Cinema 4D scene layer in a composition, including adding Multi-Pass layers, you can select the Cinema 4D layers that are to be synchronized with the rest of the layers in the composition.
+When adding multiple instances of a Cinema 4D scene layer in a composition, including Multi-Pass layers, you can select the Cinema 4D layers that are to be synchronized with the rest of the layers in the composition.

 When you check the Synchronize AE Layer option at the top of the Effect Controls panel, the Render Settings and Camera options on all instances of the layer automatically synchronize, but Cinema 4D layers can be set independently.
-If the check box is disabled for a specific Cinema 4D scene layer, none of that layer’s settings synchronize with the rest of the layers in the composition.
+If the checkbox is disabled for a specific Cinema 4D scene layer, none of that layer’s settings synchronize with the rest of the layers in the composition.

 Live Link